 “I should think myself honored by the opinion of any gentleman on this point; but until I shall be better informed, shall conclude this general proportion of two and one to be the most pictoresque medium in all cases of breaking or otherwise qualifying straight lines and masses and groups.”

 This piece couldn’t be more stiff and boring.

 Wow, so we finally met the man who coined the phrase that would become the default building block of composition.
 A catch-phrase, repeated and repeated century after century, drilled into every artists and photographers mind as the one proven method of composition.
-Sure, ok, it has it’s applications for overlapping objects, and just like a soup made of boot leather, “it’s better than nothing”, but it leads composition down a dead end alley waiting to be gang raped by mediocre photos.
-Instead of the “Rule of Thirds”, I wish someone would’ve coined the “Canon of Design.”
+Sure, ok, it has it’s applications for overlapping objects, and just like a soup made of boot leather, “it’s better than nothing”, but it leads composition down a dead end alley waiting to be fondled by mediocre photos.
+Instead of the “Rule of Thirds”, I wish someone would’ve taught dynamic symmetry.
 Why?
-Because it really is a TRUE building block, just as easy and similar, but which can be expanded endlessly upon.
+Because it’s the TRUE building block, just as easy, but which can be expanded endlessly upon.

 Compare Smith’s paintings to the one by Edward Poynter below.
 The evidence is clear as Poynter displays many design elements in his painting, compared to merely using the rule of thirds to line up his subject.